syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## loaded

-After HeatMap is loaded, the [loaded](../api/heatmap/loaded/) event is triggered.
-To know more about the arguments of this event, refer [here](../api/heatmap/iLoadedEventArgs/).
+Once HeatMap is loaded, the [loaded](../api/heatmap/loaded/) event is triggered.
+To know more about arguments of this event, refer [here](../api/heatmap/iLoadedEventArgs/).

 {% if page.publishingplatform == "typescript" %}